Yes, there are much more smart home systems. But over the last couple of years, I have worked with both Domoticz and Home

 We tried to be as complete and precise as possible but it is not the easiest thing to compare them.
 Both have a vast amount of features and both systems have their own vision, so we are looking for the most common features and hardware.
 Which system is the best

 Coincidence or not: Both the founders of Domoticz and Home Assistant are Dutch.
 Luckily, both development and projects communication are done in English while the products itself is multilingual.
-Both founders made it open-source, share it for free and allow the community help to get the product better.
+Both founders made the home automation platforms open-source, share it for free and allow the community help to get the product better.
 Also, the vision of most of the users is be the same: integrate as much as possible, as easy and as cheap as possible.
 However, the approach of the founders is a little bit different.

 Domoticz started as a product that was primary aimed at the